top of page

 EVEL KNIEVEL'S SNAKE RIVER JUMP SITE, Twin Falls, Idaho

-As you drive through the southern part of Idaho, it is worth seeking out the place where dare-devil Evel Knievel had his inglorious failure.
+As you drive through the southern part of Idaho, it is worth seeking out the place where dare-devil Evel Knievel had his historic inglorious failure.
 Banned from the Grand Canyon, he chose this spot to make history.
-But his ‘chute opened early and he fell ignominiously into the river below - just as we had fallen for all the hype.
-Hook, line & rhinestone.
+But his ‘chute opened early and he fell ignominiously into the river below, the same way as the rest of the world fell for all his hype - Hook, Line & Rhinestone.

 9th Place